walseb/fir/getting_started.md

 <a name="simple-shader"></a>
 ## Writing a simple shader
 To write a shader using FIR, begin by importing the module `FIR`.
-Additional functionality is provided by the modules `FIR.Linear` (vector and matrices), `FIR.Quaternion` (quaternions) and `FIR.Labels` (optional imperative-like syntax using *OverloadedLabels*).
+Additional functionality is provided by the modules `FIR.Linear` (vectors and matrices), `FIR.Quaternion` (quaternions) and `FIR.Labels` (optional imperative-like syntax using *OverloadedLabels*).

 The important types are: